mrjk/keepassx-cli/README.md

 info:
   config dir: ~/.config/keepassx-cli
   author: mrjk <mrjk<dot>78<at>gmail<dot>com>
-  version: 0.0.2-stable (2024-07-25)
+  version: 0.0.2-stable (2024-09-03)
   license: GPLv3

 ```

 ### Troubleshooting

-You can get information about your configuration with:
+You can get information about your configuration with.
+Be carefull, your password will be dumped in clear text if not stored in keyring:
 ```
 $ keepassx-cli info john
 KP_BIN=flatpak run --command=/app/bin/keepassxc-cli org.keepassxc.KeePassXC